uzainmubarak/uzainmubarak/README.md

 - 👋 Hi, I’m @uzainmubarak
-- 👀 I’m a React Front-end developer.
+- 👀 I’m a Full-stack React developer.
 - 📫 How to reach me ... uzainmubarak@gmail.com

 <!---